Baseball's Power Hitters of the '60s and '70s

 IF/OF Dave Kingman: "Kong" took his big bat for hire through a bunch of towns in the 1970s.
 Some used to say that his fly balls just went further than other people's.
 He hit some majestic dingers during the decade, and the free swinging slugger led the National League in both home runs and strikeouts in 1979.

-More Power Hitters from the 1970s
+More Power Hitters From the 1970s

 With the pitching mound lowered, temporarily gone were the days where a few players dominated the power hitting statistical categories.
-More and more the home run became the objective, especially in the American League.
+More and more, the home run became the objective, especially in the American League.
 Here are a few who provided big hits and home runs for their teams during the 1970s.

-Carl 'Yaz' Yastrzemski was a fixture in a powerful Boston Red Sox lineup during the '70s.
+Carl "Yaz" Yastrzemski was a fixture in a powerful Boston Red Sox lineup during the '70s.
 He hit 209 home runs during the period.
 And while Yaz was nearing the end of his career by the end of the decade, two new and exciting Red Sox outfielders would raise the hopes of Beantown fans for the next decade.
-From 1975-1979, Jim Rice hit an amazing 171 home runs and Fred Lynn belted 173 doubles.
+From 1975–1979, Jim Rice hit an amazing 171 home runs, and Fred Lynn belted 173 doubles.

 Reggie Smith started the '70s on the Red Sox.
 He also brought his power bat to the St. Louis Cardinals and L.A.
 Dodgers.
-He was a true power hitter, posting a slugging percentage of over .500 4 out of the ten years.
+He was a true power hitter, posting a slugging percentage of over .500 four out of the ten years.
 During that time, he crushed 225 home runs and 247 doubles.

-Lee May played for the Cincinatti Reds and the Houston Astros in the National League, and the Baltimore Orioles in the American League during the Seventies decade.
+Lee May played for the Cincinnati Reds and the Houston Astros in the National League, and the Baltimore Orioles in the American League during the Seventies decade.
 Over that time, the big power hitter hit 270 home runs and 224 doubles.

-Hank Aaron: On April 8, 1974 Hank Aaron became the new home run king (since surpassed by Barry Bonds).
-His achievement put a black man in Babe Ruth's place in baseball history, and broke down barriers that had held back African-American athletes for generations.
+Hank Aaron: On April 8, 1974, Hank Aaron became the new home run king (since surpassed by Barry Bonds).
+His achievement put a black man in Babe Ruth's place in baseball history and broke down barriers that had held back African-American athletes for generations.
 His story of resilience and determination may be the best of any of the power hitters who have won big baseball games with their dangerous bats.